๐ŸŠFlorida History

 Perhaps no constitutional theme is more consistently tested than who gets to vote.
 Florida's amendments trace a dramatic arc from expansion to restriction and back again.

-• Restored voting rights to 1.4 million Floridians with felony convictions who completed their sentences (excluding murder and sex offenses)
+• Restored voting rights to an estimated 1.4 million Floridians with felony convictions who had completed their sentences (excluding those convicted of murder or felony sexual offenses).

-• Reversed a Civil War-era policy—Florida had been one of four states with lifetime felony disenfranchisement
+• Reversed a Civil War-era policy.
+Florida had been one of only four states with lifetime felony disenfranchisement, a policy with roots in the post-Reconstruction effort to suppress Black political participation.

 Social Policy: Defining Marriage and Family